hari1610/105_SRE_Cloud_computing_AWS/README.md

 - the process of end to end product development

 ###### The stages are:
-- Planning: Just an idea, only in someone’s head
+- Planning: Just an idea, only in someoneÂ’s head
 - Designing: Writing out how the product will look and what it needs.
 - Development: Develop an environment that works for all of us. i.e the linux instance we created implementing the design.
 - Testing: Nothing goes to production without testing, The test must pass in order to go to the next stage, Beta versions can happen after testing to get feedback from the user.
-- Staging: It’s the holding area before the code gets deployed.
+- Staging: ItÂ’s the holding area before the code gets deployed.
 The program is packaged and ready, just on hold till the release date.
 After staging the code is deployed.

 ### Github
 -	One person reviewing is always the best.